 Alcoholics Anonymous (AA) seeks to help those struggling with alcohol addiction achieve and maintain sobriety.
 The program operates on the 12-Step method, which sets out a concise roadmap for finding recovery.
 Step 2 of Alcoholics Anonymous focuses on introducing the concept of a higher power, and using this concept as inspiration for sobriety.

-What Is Step 2 of Alcoholics Anonymous?
+What is Step 2 of Alcoholics Anonymous?

-What Does the 2nd Step of Alcoholics Anonymous Mean?
+What Does Step 2 of AA Mean?

-"Admitting you need help means making yourself subordinate to those who are helping you, at least temporarily, so that they can guide you in the right direction."To really understand what the 2nd step of Alcoholics Anonymous means, you have to look at it in comparison to the first step.
-The first step asks alcoholics to admit they are powerless over their desire to drink.
-This is a difficult thing to do because many alcoholics think that if they could just try a little harder they could stop drinking or that they just haven’t found the right answer yet.
+To really understand what Step 2 of Alcoholics Anonymous means, you have to look at it in comparison to the first step.
+The first step asks people to admit they are powerless over their desire to drink.
+This is a difficult thing to do because many who struggle with addiction think that if they could just try a little harder they could stop drinking or that they just haven’t found the right answer yet.
 Admitting you need help means making yourself subordinate to those who are helping you, at least temporarily, so that they can guide you in the right direction.

 This is what Step 2 encourages you to do, except for that it puts the problem onto a spiritual plane.
 Instead of asking you to allow other people to help you, it asks you to consider the possibility that there’s some sort of power greater than yourself that can guide you towards a better life.
 It then asks you to define for yourself what that power might be so that you can be open to its guidance.
 Some people find it helpful to talk to a spiritual adviser, an AA sponsor or a counselor to help them accept and define their higher power.